 Use what speaks to you and brings you joy.
 This is truly a “no judgement” zone.

 Perhaps you have an appreciation for Japanese garden design.
 Include an interesting weeping form of a colorful tree or a breathtaking Japanese Maple with their evocative, luscious leaves.

 Apartment dwellers can use a small Citrus tree in a beautiful container as a wonderful focal point.
 Take time to study the growing new fruit as a real lesson in change and gratitude.
 You’ll love enjoying the ripe fruit as a very special treat.

 Soft, cushiony surfaces encourage you to slip your shoes off and wiggle your toes.
-Thick grass, or easy care groundcovers such as English Ivy, Creeping Thyme, or Golden Creeping Jenny can be used (please note that Nature Hills follows regional restrictions for any plant that becomes invasive in your particular zone.)
+Thick grass, or easy care groundcovers such as English Ivy, Creeping Thyme, or Golden Creeping Jenny can be used.

 You’ll want to include a path from your house to the space in your planning.
 Winding paths can add a delightful sense of anticipation and destination.

 If you’ll do yoga in the space, consider building a sturdy platform deck out of splinter-free composite decking.
 Rugged exterior storage boxes can hold your mat, blocks and other props.